Peaceful Heart Teachers

 Jess Matthiae

 Hello!
 I am the creator and owner of Peaceful Heart LLC.
 I was born and raised here in Missoula and after a 10 year hiatus in Maine for college (and so much more) I was drawn back to this beloved valley in 2011 and created Peaceful Heart in 2013.
-I live in Missoula now along with my husband and two young children.
+I live in Missoula now along with my husband and two children.

 The first seeds of my love for yoga and the inner workings (psychological, physical, emotional, energetic) of the human body began sprouting right around the same time I discovered my love for working with children - during my years at Bates College in Maine.
 I majored in psychology and neuroscience, but it didn't quite give me the answers I was looking for.
 Yoga, meditation and the language of "energy" offered me the way-ahead-of-our-time perspective that I was craving.